Codecademy/docs/content/cybersecurity/concepts/nmap/terms/aggressive-scan/aggressive-scan.md

   - 'paths/scan-systems-with-nmap'
 ---

-An **aggressive scan** provides far better information than a standard scan, but is more likely to be detected.
+An **aggressive scan** provides far better information than a [regular scan](https://www.codecademy.com/resources/docs/cybersecurity/nmap/nmap-scan), but is more likely to be detected.
 It is performed by using the `-A` option.
-The aggressive scan enables OS detection, version detection, script scanning and traceroute.
+The aggressive scan enables OS detection, version detection, script scanning, and traceroute.
 It sends out more probes than a regular scan, so it is more likely to be detected during a security audit.

 ## Syntax